OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Transactions.md

 	* Permissions array that contains **ReadTransactionsCredits** but does not contain at least one of **ReadTransactionsBasic**		and **ReadTransactionsDetail**
 	* Permissions array that contains **ReadTransactionsDebits** but does not contain at least one of **ReadTransactionsBasic**		and **ReadTransactionsDetail**

-It is **MANDATORY** to incliude the ReadTransactionDetail permission to return any of the following objects:
+It is **MANDATORY** to include the ReadTransactionDetail permission to return any of the following objects:

   * OBReadTransaction6/Data/Transaction/TransactionInformation
   * OBReadTransaction6/Data/Transaction/Balance